Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_fort_mercer.md

 ---
 title: Fort Mercer
-description: SPOONI Fort Mercer MLO for RedM - Complete fort restoration with blacksmith, saloon, barracks, and underground areas.
-Premium New Austin mapping for Wild West roleplay in Red Dead Redemption 2.
+description: Complete fort restoration with blacksmith, saloon, barracks, and underground areas in New Austin.
 ---

 # 🏠 Fort Mercer